biolab/orange3-datafusion/doc/meanfuser.md

 Description
 -----------

-The widget completes each relation matrix at the input using the values obtained by averaging known values in matrix rows, columns or in the entire data matrix.
+The widget completes each relation matrix at the input based on the available data in the matrix.
+Unknown values in the matrix can be replaced with the values obtained by averaging matrix rows, matrix columns or the entire data matrix.

 ![Mean Fuser widget](images/MeanFuser-stamped.png)